s-humphreys/prometheus-proxy/README.md

 Kubernetes service account bound to the Managed Identity and a valid Federated Credential is in place.
 The service will use the auto-mounted credentials which AKS adds to the Pod.

-The following environment variables must be set prior to running the service:
+The following args must be set whilst running the service:
-- `AZURE_TENANT_ID` (required) - the Azure tenant ID.
+- `--azure-tenant-id` (required) - the Azure tenant ID.
+- `--azure-client-id` (required) - the client ID of the App Registration.
+You can use the auto-injected AKS environment variable to set this arg, like `--azure-client-id=$(AZURE_CLIENT_ID)`.